 If you don’t feel like writing, podcasting is a great option.
-It is a platform that is in constant growth, and now works in tandem with your SEO strategy.
-It not only allow you to showcase your products and services.
+It is a platform that is in constant growth and now works in tandem with your SEO strategy.
+It not only allows you to showcase your products and services.
 Podcasting also serves as a powerful tool for establishing authoritativeness.

-With the current pandemic situation, it is only logic that business owners try to increase their chances of being found and staying relevant.
+With the current pandemic situation, it is only logical that business owners try to increase their chances of being found and staying relevant.